About two o’clock my wife wakes me, and comes to bed, and so both to sleep and the wench to wash.

 But while my Lord was rising, I went to Mr. Fox’s, and there did leave the gilt tankard for Mrs. Fox, and then to the counting-house to him, who hath invited me and my wife to dine with him on Thursday next, and so to see the Queen and Princesses.

-hard as joy to a king:
+hard as a bed

-all night rising to leave,
+with all night to count

 Erasure poem derived from The Diary of Samuel Pepys, Tuesday 20 November 1660.